ARMmbed/mbed-os/.github/pull_request_template.md

 ## Deploy notes
-Notes regarding the deployment of the contained body of work.
+Notes regarding the deployment of this PR.
 These should note any required changes in the build environment, tools, compilers, etc.